Muhammad al-Jawad

 Muhammad ibn Ali al-Jawad (مُحَمَّدٌ بْنُ عَلِيٍّ ٱلْجَوَادُ, c.
-8 April 811 – c.
-29 November 835) was a descendant of the Islamic prophet Muhammad and the ninth of the Twelve Imams, succeeding his father, Ali al-Rida.
-He is known by the epithets al-Jawād (الجواد) and al-Taqī (التقي).
-Like most of his predecessors, Muhammad kept aloof from politics and engaged in religious teaching, while organizing the affairs of the Imamite Shia community through a network of representatives (wokala).
-The extensive correspondence of al-Jawad with his followers on questions of Islamic law has been preserved in Shia sources and numerous pithy religio-ethical sayings are also attributed to him.
+8 April 811), also known as Muhammad al-Taqi, was a descendant of the Islamic prophet Muhammad and the ninth of the Twelve Imams, succeeding his father Ali al-Rida.
+Born in Medina around 810, al-Jawad was the only child of al-Rida, the eighth Imam.
+When al-Rida left Medina after being summoned to Khorasan by the Abbasid caliph al-Ma'mun to assume the position of heir apparent, he did not take any of his family members with him.
+Al-Jawad was only four years old when his father reluctantly left Medina.
+Therefore, al-Jawad spent most of his childhood away from his father.
+Al-Rida's appointment provoked strong opposition among the Abbasids in Baghdad, which forced al-Ma'mun to return to the capital Baghdad in 818.
+On the way back, al-Rida suddenly fell ill and died mysteriously in Tus, likely poisoned by order of al-Ma'mun as he made concessions to the opposition.

-Born in Medina in 810–811, Muhammad al-Jawad was the son of Ali al-Rida, the eighth of the Twelve Imams.
-In 817, the Abbasid caliph al-Ma'mun summoned al-Rida to Khorasan and designated him as the heir apparent, possibly to mitigate the frequent Shia revolts.
-This appointment provoked strong opposition in Iraq, which forced al-Ma'mun to return to the capital Baghdad in 818 and abandon his pro-Shia policies.
-On the way back to Baghdad, al-Rida suddenly fell ill and died in Tus, likely poisoned by order of al-Ma'mun as he made concessions to the opposition.
-Upon the death of al-Rida in 818, the succession of his only son Muhammad to the imamate at the age of about seven became controversial.
-Most Imamite Shias accepted the imamate of al-Jawad because the Imam, in their view, received his perfect religious knowledge through divine inspiration, irrespective of his age.
-At the time, some instead turned for leadership to al-Jawad's uncle, Ahmad ibn Musa al-Kazim, and some others joined the Waqifites, but the succession of al-Jawad evidently did not create any permanent divisions in the Shia community.
-Twelver sources often justify the imamate of the young al-Jawad by drawing parallels with Jesus and John the Baptist, both of whom in the Quran received their prophetic missions in childhood.
+Upon the death of al-Rida, the succession of his only son al-Jawad to the Imamate at the age of seven became controversial, but most recognized his knowledge and religious authority.
+At the time, some instead turned for leadership to al-Jawad's uncle, Ahmad ibn Musa, and some others joined the Waqifites, but the succession of al-Jawad did not create any permanent divisions.
+Shia sources often justify the Imamate of the young al-Jawad by drawing parallels with Jesus and John the Baptist, both of whom in the Quran received their prophetic missions in childhood.
+Like most of his predecessors, al-Jawad kept aloof from politics and engaged in religious teaching, while organizing the affairs of Shia Muslims through the network of representatives (Wokala) that his grandfather and the seventh Imam, Musa al-Kazim, had established.
+The extensive correspondence of al-Jawad with his followers on questions of Islamic law has been preserved in Shia sources, and numerous pithy religio-ethical sayings are attributed to him.